Gonstead, Diversified & Activator Chiropractic Techniques

 Difference Between Gonstead & Diversified Chiropractic Techniques

-Rotation is something that is taught as being dangerous, and young students are told to avoid rotational prestress, for fear of severe, adverse outcomes.
+Rotation is taught as dangerous, and young students are told to avoid rotational prestress for fear of severe, adverse outcomes.
 Such outcomes are unlikely if the chiropractor is well trained and provides the treatment carefully.
 However, scoliotic patients, moderately inflamed joints, and those diagnosed with spinal disc damage such as tears or herniations may experience complications with Gonstead and Diversified methods.

 As mentioned earlier, the “scissoring” move, especially for neck or low back treatments, are the reason for these complications.
 Dr. Gonstead advocated a non-scissoring move.
 However, performing Gonstead without scissoring hands is hard for new chiropractors.
 It takes at least a decade to master!
 So, most still incorporate the “scissoring” into the Gonstead method.
 The scissoring two-hand move is evident in the newly trained Gonstead practitioner.

 Few Chiropractic Universities teach Gonstead techniques to students.
 The main reason being the time it consumes in becoming highly proficient.
 Those who are not taught during their studies will have a difficult time becoming proficient.
 Most have to rely on weekend courses to learn the method.
 Weekend courses offer limited training, yet another reason why many Gonstead practitioners incorporate the Diversified scissoring moves into the Gonstead technique.

 The two-hand ‘scissoring’ methods, as provided through the Diversified and Gonstead, produce an audible crack (popping sound).
 It may even feel good.
-Yes, the cracking sound is satisfying, and the patient may also enjoy a feeling of released pressure, but if the adjustment wasn’t the right one, then the pain is going to return very quickly.
+Yes, the cracking sound is satisfying, and the patient may also enjoy a feeling of released pressure, but if the adjustment weren’t the right one, the pain would return very quickly.